brian-reeder/Securonix.PowerShell.CLI/Docs/Incident Management/Get-SecuronixIncidentAttachments.md

 An API token to validate access.
 Use New-SecuronixApiToken to generate a new token.

 ### -TimeStart
 A required API Parameter, enter starting point for the search.
-Time (epoch) in ms.
+Time (epoch) in ms or Date Time in 'mm/dd/YYYY HH:MM:SS-00'.

 ### -TimeEnd
 A required API Parameter, enter ending point for the search.
-Time (epoch) in ms.
+Time (epoch) in ms or Date Time in 'mm/dd/YYYY HH:MM:SS-00'.

 ### -AttachmentType
 A required API Parameter, select any of: csv, pdf, txt.